-These young people have lived through a global pandemic, cultural shifts, political instability and a cost-of-living crisis.
+It is important to remember that these young people have lived through a global pandemic, cultural shifts, political instability and a cost-of-living crisis.

 The House of Commons Library has published a briefing on support for children and young people's mental health in England.
-This report includes statistics around the number of children and young people with mental health conditions, contact with
+This report includes statistics around the number of children and young people with mental health conditions, policies on mental health and suicide prevention as well as exploring mental health in schools.

-The Safeguarding Network have produced some top tips, advice and resources to support those who work with children and young people.
+The Safeguarding Network has produced some top tips, advice and resources to support those who work with children and young people.